vhfsantos/CURE/README.md

 * `logfiles/`: stores all the log files generated in the analysis
 * `partitioned-uces/`: stores all the alignments and their respective charsets files
 * `PF2-input/`: stores the input file for a putative downstream analysis with PartitionFinder2
+* `UCEcharsets.nexus/`: here you have a charset file in nexus with the results of SWSC-EN analysis.
+The order of loci is the same in the phylip file in the PF2-input folder.
+You can use these two files to run ModelFinder2 in IQ-TREE instead of using PartitionFinder2 to combine the partitions.

 ## Output files of **GeneRegion** strategy